Using your disabled persons bus pass

 You can travel free on Edinburgh trams if the City of Edinburgh Council issued your bus pass.

-If you're blind or visually impared and have the eye symbol on your bus pass, you're entitled to:
+If you're registered blind or sight impared and have the eye symbol on your bus pass, you can also get:

 - free standard class rail travel across Scotland